“If I knew I was going to live this long, I’d have taken better care of myself.” – Mickey Mantle

 Before I get into the details, let’s talk turkey (yum – turkey).
 If you’re reading this, it’s probably not because of my scintillating presentation or writing skills – it’s because you are looking for something; you either know or have a feeling that you need to lose weight.
 Chances are you’re right.
 How about some tough love:

-- Don’t blame your weight on a “large frame”, lack of exercise, genetics, your significant other’s cooking, blah blah blah – your weight is 80-90% a result of how many calories you consume and you – yes, you – are in control of what goes into your mouth.
+2. Don’t blame your weight on a “large frame”, lack of exercise, genetics, your significant others’ cooking, blah blah blah – your weight is 100% a result of how many calories you consume versus how many calories you burn – and you – yes, you – are in control of what goes into your mouth.
 I’ve been there – said I had a “large frame” – well, I actually measured it and it turns out I’m at the extreme low range of a “medium frame”.
-Let’s all say it together: “My weight is 80-90% a result of how many calories I consume.”

 Enough of that, on to the nuts and bolts: